 Open a Bank Account

 Having a separate bank account for your business is essential because mingling business and personal income and expenses can cause confusion and result in costly errors in your tax reporting.
-Learn about opening a bank account here and obtain your EIN here.
+Learn about opening a bank account here and EIN guide under the "Resources" tab of the navigation menu.

 Take Taxes Seriously